Signed in as:

 "Technological change demands stronger and more continues connections between education and employment" - The Economist

-Your generous contributions will support lifelong learning for Canadians.
+Support lifelong learning for all Canadians.

 Donations of $25 or more are eligible for a charitable tax receipt.